Rules

 Common rule configurations to get you started.

-Allow up to 3 concurrent streams per user.
+Allow up to 3 concurrent streams for a person, counted across every account they hold on every server.
 Additional streams are terminated with a friendly message.

 No Transcoding for Remote